INSImaging/insimaging.github.io/_pages/about.md

 ---

-Welcome to our group webpage!
+Welcome to the LIMO Lab webpage.

-Our group is dedicated to advancing the fields of mathematical imaging processing, medical imaging processing, machine learning and optimization.
-We strive to develop innovative solutions that address complex challenges in these areas, fostering collaboration and excellence in research.
-Explore our site to learn more about our projects, publications, and the talented individuals driving our work forward.
-We look forward to connecting with you!
+LIMO stands for the **Lab for Imaging, Machine Learning and Optimization**.
+Our lab works on problems in mathematical imaging, medical imaging, machine learning, and optimization.
+This website provides a brief overview of our research, publications, and members.
+Thank you for visiting.

 <p style="padding: 1rem"></p>